-Today I’m going to go through a whole bunch of really cheap options for Sony full-frame cameras.
+Today I’m going to go through many cheap options for Sony full-frame cameras.

 I have used all of these lenses extensively in the past.

-So this is based on the real use; some of them I’ve used winning, and some just sort of muck around with.
+So this is based on the actual use; I’ve used winning and some muck around with it.

 So I’m going to jump into 9 cheap Sony full-frame Lenses, my favorites, and a good winning combo if you’re looking for a budget combo to get into winnings.